[ << ] [ >> ] [] [] [] [ ? ]

 <symbol> set <expression>

 Create a new symbol with the name <symbol> and assign the value of <expression>.
-If <symbol> is already assigned, it will contain a new value from now on.
+If <symbol> was already assigned by set before, it will hold the new value from now on.

 spc <exp>